IceTTTb/PlaneTR3D/README.md

 Download the pretrained model [here](https://drive.google.com/drive/folders/1dCq4WxconPEDO8uZq4YDctZ8nxtvEtv8?usp=sharing) and place it under the 'ckpts/' folder.

-You can change the 'resume_dir' in 'config_planeTR_eval.yaml' to the path where you save your weight file.
+Change the 'resume_dir' in 'config_planeTR_eval.yaml' to the path where you save the weight file.

+Change the 'root_dir' in config files to the path where you save the data.

 Run the following command to evaluate the performance:
 ```bash